Pedro Martínez: Martínez vs. Zimmer

 In the testy Game 3 of the 2003 ALCS, after allowing single runs in the 2nd, 3rd, and 4th innings, Martínez hit Yankees right fielder Karim García near the shoulders with a pitch, sparking a shouting match between Martínez and the New York bench.
 Directing his attention at Yankees catcher Jorge Posada, Martínez jabbed a finger into the side of his own head, which some, including an enraged Yankee bench coach Don Zimmer, interpreted as a threatened beanball.
 Emotions remained high in the bottom of the inning, which was led off by Boston slugger Manny Ramírez.
 Ramírez became irate over a high pitch from Roger Clemens, and both benches cleared.
-During the ensuing commotion, the 72-year-old Zimmer ran onto the field and started straight for Martínez; as he approached Martínez threw Zimmer to the ground.
+During the ensuing commotion, the 72-year-old Zimmer ran onto the field and started straight for Martínez; as he charged, Martínez grabbed Zimmer by the head and threw him to the ground.
 Later, Martínez claimed that he was not indicating that he would hit Posada in the head, but that he would remember what Posada was saying to him.
 In 2009, Martínez stated that he regretted the incident but denied being at fault.
-Zimmer did not give much credence to Pedro's statements.
+Zimmer did not give much credence to Martínez's statements.
 Martínez wrote in 2015 that the altercation with Zimmer was his only regret in his entire career.